-Sell My Car For Parts: The Ultimate Guide
+Sell Your Car For Parts: The Ultimate Guide

 If you’ve got an old car that isn’t worth much or has mechanical issues that are too expensive to fix you’ve probably thought about scrapping it.
 You can compare prices to sell your car for scrap here.

-In reality, scrapping an average car will land you around £100, possibly less.
+In reality, scrapping an average car will land you around £100 to £500 and possibly less.
 However, there is still hope to get much more!
-You could earn far more by breaking the car up and selling it for parts.
+You could earn more cash by breaking the car up into its components and selling it for parts.

 It will take longer, but you’re almost guaranteed to make more money than you would by scrapping it.